Late Presentment

 Visa Representment Options

 Representment options are quite limited for Visa late presentment chargebacks.
-If you failed to process the transaction in a timely fashion, the chargeback must be accepted.
-If the chargeback was a mistake, though, the acquirer can dispute the chargeback on your behalf by sharing the correct transaction date with the issuer.
+If you failed to process the transaction promptly, the chargeback must be accepted.
+If the chargeback was a mistake, the acquirer can dispute the chargeback on your behalf by sharing the correct transaction date with the issuer.

 Late Presentment Rules: Mastercard